HIGH PROTEIN BEEF CHILI

 What do beef labels mean?

 Your basic conventional beef tends to be higher in inflammatory omega-6 and saturated fats.
-Conventional cattle are often kept in crowded, unsanitary feed lots which requires them to be administered antibiotics.
+Conventional cattle are often kept in crowded, unsanitary feed lots with routine antibiotics.
 Conventional beef are also given growth hormones, which persists in the end product in small amounts.

 Grass-fed cattle can be given growth hormones and antibiotics too; however, the use of antibiotics is less likely due to cleaner, more open living conditions.
 Grass-fed cattle must only be fed grass and hay from weaning to finish, but this does not always mean the animals had access to the outdoors.
 “Pasture-raised” means they had outdoor access for at least 120 days out of the year.